 So no, I don't think CF is dead, and no, it's not "used only by government agencies anymore", as some have asserted.
 (And if it's dying, well aren't we all, really?)

-Let's address this "nobody us using CF" assertion (as if the jobs listed above are not enough to counter that.)
+Let's address this "nobody is using CF" assertion (as if the jobs listed above are not enough to counter that.)

 My own observation of who is using it

-I'll note first and foremost from my own personal experience that I'm busy working with CF every day, helping hundreds of clients each year (and get new clients every week) in my CF troubleshooting consulting.
+I'll note first and foremost from my own personal experience that I'm busy working with CF every day, helping hundreds of clients each year (and get new clients every couple of weeks) in my CF troubleshooting consulting.

-Yes, I realize some of that work comes because in some shops experienced CF people may have left, moving on to other technologies.
-I don't disparage them.
+Yes, I realize some of that work comes because it's that experienced CF people may have left, moving on to other technologies.
+And I don't disparage them.
 I don't knock people going to new technologies (though I do see a lot of org's say they're "moving off CF to xxx in the next year" and two years later it's still not happened, for many reasons).